-Timor L'Este has a very poor transport system.
-However one thing the territory does have is some decent roads connecting Dili with the regions.
+Timor L'Este has a very poor transport system, and travelers need to be aware extra caution is required outside the capital.
+However one thing the territory does have is some decent roads connecting Dili with other regions.

 During the 25-year occupation of the county by Indonesian forces many roads were built – not just to improve the country's infrastructure but so they could move troops around to fight guerillas fighting for independence.

 But the increasing number of cars on the roads, the generally poor road quality, the lack of decent road signs and the absence of street lighting makes driving in Timor L'Este hazardous – especially in Dili.
 It is fair to say accidents are frequent!

 Outside of the capital main routes are often single-track mountain roads, which can deteriorate rapidly and become impassable, particularly during the rainy season (December-April).

 It is important to take care if using taxis, microlets or trucks used as public transport due to the poor condition of many of these vehicles and poor driving standards.

 There is also an increased risk of robbery on these well-used private services.

 Be aware public transportation operators have been known to unexpectedly drop passengers at locations other than their destination due to the operators' fears about certain areas or hours.

 Disagreement about fares has occasionally led to hostilities.
 So try and agree on a fare before using the service.